 By Jibility Co-Founder Chris Benthien

 We usually talk about using the Jibility method and tool for creating strategic roadmaps for business, IT, digital transformation and such like.
-But it’s a method that can be applied to all sorts of problems — including a corporate response to the COVID-19 pandemic.
+But it’s a method that can be applied to all sorts of problems, including a corporate response to the COVID-19 pandemic.

-Quick disclaimer before we begin: we don’t claim to be experts in the area of pandemics.
+Quick disclaimer: we don’t claim to be experts in the area of pandemics.
 In creating our roadmap, we’ve used official advice from numerous health department publications such as Infectious Disease Emergency Management plans; the latest advice from the World Health Organization; publications such as the Guidance on Preparing Workplaces for COVID-19 (OSHA 3990-03 2020), produced by the U.S. Department of Labour, Occupational Health and Safety Administration; and the COVID-19: Guidance for Employers and Businesses published by the UK Public Health Department and Department for Business, Energy and Industrial Strategy.

 You can also download the source file of this roadmap example to use as a template.
-This is a zipped JSON file, which must be unzipped and then opened in the Jibility app.
+This is a zipped JSON file, which must be unzipped and then opened in the free Jibility app.

 Creating a Corporate Pandemic Response Roadmap